“We have fun and we enjoy each other’s company, so why shouldn’t we just move in together?”—Lauren, from Cohabitation Nation

-Living together is a typical romantic rite-of-passage in the United States today.
-In fact, census data shows a 37 percent increase of couples who choose to commit to and live with one another, foregoing marriage.
+Living together is a typical romantic rite of passage in the United States today.
+In fact, census data shows a 37 percent increase in couples who choose to commit to and live with one another, forgoing marriage.
 And yet we know very little about this new ‘normal’ in romantic life—when do people decide to move in together, why do they do so, and what happens to them over time?

 Sharon Sassler is Professor of Policy Analysis and Management at Cornell University.
 Amanda Jayne Miller is Associate Professor of Sociology at the University of Indianapolis.